cdio/caio/doc/sid.md

 ```

 where _ufc_ is the 11-bits frequency value set by the user.
 Unfortunately,
-this formula is completely wrong.
+this formula is not correct.
 The relationship between the user defined
 values and the actual filter frequency is non-linear and there is no SID
 chip out there that sounds like another.

 The author of the [reSID](https://en.wikipedia.org/wiki/ReSID) library did
 some reverse engineering work and came out with a lookup table used to
-to translate from the user defined values to the actual filter frequencies.
+translate from the user defined values to the actual filter frequencies.

 In cemu's implementation, this curve is approximated using a
 [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).